oracle/coherence-operator/docs/samples/coherence-deployments/persistence/pvc/README.md

 No resources found.
 ```

-Before starting another sample, ensure that all the pods are gone from previous sample.

-If you wish to remove the `coherence-operator`, then include it in the `helm delete` command above.
+Before starting another sample, ensure that all  pods are removed from the previous sample.
+To remove `coherence-operator`, use the `helm delete` command.